hashicorp/terraform-ls/docs/architecture.md

 ### Adding a new feature / "language"

 The existing `variables` feature is a good starting point when introducing a new language.
-Usually you need roughly follow these steps to get a minimal working example:
+Usually you need to roughly follow these steps to get a minimal working example:

 1. Create a new feature with the same folder structure as existing ones
 1. Model the internal state representation